 Of course, the question on everyone’s mind will be whether the paint and goodies on the Multistrada V4 Pikes Peak is worth the $29,000 price tag, which is more than a $3,000 premium over the Multistrada V4 S model.

 I hope to find that out, and also to see whether Ducati has captured the spirit of its Pikes Peak heritage, which started with a Hypermotard, and ended with a Streetfighter V4.

 Per our new review format, I will be giving you a live assessment of the new Ducati Multistrada V4 Pikes Peak right here in this article (down in the comments section), and I will try to answer any questions you might have about this exciting motorcycle.

-As always, if I don’t know an answer, I will try to get a response from the Yamaha personnel that are here with me in North Carolina.
+Here is your chance to learn what it’s like to ride the Ducati Multistrada V4 Pikes Peak, before even our own proper review is posted.
+As always, if I don’t know an answer, I will try to get a response from the Ducati personnel.
 So, pepper away.

 Spec-Sheet Comparison of Relevant Models to the Ducati Multistrada V4 Pikes Peak: